guzba/mummy/README.md

 This means developers need to "hack" support in through additional dependencies, hijacking connections etc and it all rarely adds up into something really great.

-I see no reason why Websockets should not work exceptionally well right out of the box, saving developers a lot of uncertainty and time researching which of the N ways to wedge WebSocket support in to an HTTP server is "best".
+I see no reason why Websockets should not work exceptionally well right out of the box, saving developers a lot of uncertainty and time researching which of the possible ways to wedge WebSocket support in to an HTTP server is "best".

 ## What is Mummy not great for?